 Stir in tomato sauce, brown sugar, tomato paste, honey, cider vinegar, molasses, mustard, Worcestershire sauce, and oregano.
 Bring to a boil, then reduce heat to low and simmer until slightly thickened, about 20 minutes, stirring occasionally.

-Using an immersion blender, or transferring to a regular blender, puree sauce until smooth.
-Use on pizza the same day, or transfer to a jar and store in refrigerator for up to two weeks.
+Using an immersion blender, or transferring to a regular blender, purée sauce until smooth.
+Use on pizza the same day, or transfer to a jar and store in refrigerator for up to 2 weeks.

 Immersion blender or countertop blender

 |Amount per serving|

 |% Daily Value*|

 |Saturated Fat 0g||2%|

 |Total Sugars 20g|